Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

-In the deterministic case, imposing an energy dissipation relation is sufficient to guarantee the passivity of the PHS, whereas on the contrary, in the present case, in order to obtain passivity, we are forced to further require the stronger condition that both the \textit{resistive port} and the \textit{noise port} satisfy a dissipativity condition.
+In the deterministic case, imposing an energy dissipation relation is sufficient to guarantee the passivity of the PHS, whereas in the present case, in order to guarantee passivity, we are forced to further require the stronger condition that both the \textit{resistive port} and the \textit{noise port} satisfy a dissipativity condition.
 In particular, we can define an energy--dissipation relation

 such that it holds